-We expect that the lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, up to an additional 20,316,991 shares of common stock will be eligible for sale in the public market, of which 5,364,692 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+The lock-up agreements pertaining to the IPO will expire on July 24, 2023.
+After the lock-up agreements expire, up to 24,553,470 shares of common stock will be eligible for sale in the public market, of which 7,910,426 shares are held by directors, executive officers, and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended (the Securities Act).
 In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-After this offering, certain holders of shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the 180-day lock-up agreements described above.
-See the section titled "Description of Capital Stock-Registration Rights."
+Further, the holders of 21,888,804 shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the 180-day lock-up agreements described above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.